 - Budget: An overview of required resources and sources of funding to enable a realistic assessment of how the project can be implemented

 - Presentation: An indication of how, where and in which format the project is to be realised

-The seminars are an important shared professional platform for the students, where the development of their individual master's projects is a recurring topic of discussion.
+The seminars are an important shared professional platform for the students, where the development of their individual master's projects is a recurring topic of discussion and where in-depth studies of contexts for curatorial practice happen.
 The seminars will alternate between lectures and workshops including exhibition histories, writing and textual analysis, the role of the curator, legal issues, as well as project management and production.
 Different ways of staging exhibitions and other spaces for art and topics pertaining installation are also discussed in plenary sessions.

-As a rule, four seminars will be held per semester, at least three of which will be study trips.
-The purpose is to see different types of exhibitions, exhibition venues and institutions, and to meet curators and artists, as well as building networks.
-One study trip during the second semester is individual.
+As a rule, four seminars will be held per semester, at least three of which will be in-depth studies of contexts.
+The purpose is to be immersed in a local context to see different types of exhibitions, exhibition venues and institutions, and to meet curators and artists, as well as building networks.
+One seminar during the second semester is an individual study trip.

 |Course code||Course title||SP||S||R|

 |KURATOR 2||MA Curatorial Practice 2. semester||22.5||-||2|

 |SP = ECTS credits, S = Semester, R = Recommended semester|